-• To reduce the number of roads in need of rehabilitation in Raymond.

-• Disagreement with the project(s) that the money will be spent on.

-- 1. Since Raymond's annual Operating Budget cannot accumulate funds year to year, Special Revenue Funds (SRF) must be used when the Town needs to complete a project over several years.
-Voters must approve all withdrawals. - 2.
-The Town tends to carry a balance of \$200,000-\$400,000 in this fund to cover any unanticipated road repairs. -Town Manager Joe Ilsley in an email, 1/27/21.
+- To reduce the number of roads in need of rehabilitation in Raymond.
+Reasons why some voters might vote no: - Disagreement with the project(s) that the money will be spent on.
+References: - Since Raymond's annual Operating Budget cannot accumulate funds year to year, Special Revenue Funds (SRF) must be used when the Town needs to complete a project over several years.
+Voters must approve all withdrawals. - The Town tends to carry a balance of \$200,000-\$400,000 in this fund to cover any unanticipated road repairs. -Town Manager Joe Ilsley in an email, 1/27/21.